TAGGED AS: comic, Marvel, MCU, movies, streaming, Superheroes, TV

 Release Date: TBA

 What We Know: Early in December of 2021, reports suggested director Destin Daniel Cretton will return to helm a Shang-Chi sequel and develop other projects for Disney and Marvel.
 Presumably, Simu Liu and Awkwafina will return as Shang-Chi and Katy with Meng’er Zhang continuing to rebuild the Ten Rings as Xialing.
 We also imagine Wong (Bendict Wong) will appear in some capacity, as the signal Shang-Chi’s Ten Rings are sending into space will lead something to Earth.
 Of course, readers of the Gene Luen Yang-written Shang-Chi comic book may wonder if, perhaps, the Five Weapons Society will also be introduced.
-But with word that Cretton will direct the next Avengers film (more below), it is possible the Shang-Chi sequel will end up on the back burner for some time.
+In November of 2023, Cretton departed development of the fifth Avengers film to focus on the Shang-Chi sequel, so it may materialize much sooner than expected.

 How It Fits in the MCU: The signal broadcasting into space is the big one here.
 Will it attract a dragon-like alien race to the epicenter of the Blip?
 Is it the thing Nick Fury has been preparing for?
 Or is it a huge diversion while the Ten Rings organization returns to prominence in the criminal underworld?
 And speaking of Xialing’s future as a crime boss, she will no doubt face opponents like Sharon Carter (Emily VanCamp) and Kingpin in her quest to be more successful than her late father.